Free CLE Program and Reception for Law Students, Newly Admitted Attorneys, NYSBA Members and Non-members

 Commercial and Federal Litigation Section

 Labor and Employment Law Section

 Real Property Law Section

 Young Lawyers Section

-Special thanks to the Benjamin N. Cardozo School of Law, Dean Melanie Leslie, and Assistant Dean for Career Services, Carey Bertolet Grand.
+Special thanks to the Benjamin N. Cardozo School of Law, Dean Melanie Leslie, and Associate Dean for Career Services, Carey Bertolet Grand.

 This is a free program for law students, newly admitted attorneys, NYSBA members and nonmembers.
 Pre-registration is required.

 Newly Admitted Attorneys: To receive skills credit, newly admitted attorneys must take accredited transitional CLE courses in traditional live classroom settings that have been approved by the CLE Board for use by newly admitted attorneys.
 For more information about the CLE Rules, please go to www.nycourts.gov/Attorneys/CLE.

 Partial Credit for Program Segments Not Allowed: Under the New York State Continuing Legal Education Board Regulations and Guidelines, attendees at CLE programs cannot get MCLE credit for a program segment (typically, a lecture or panel, of which there are usually several in a program) unless they are present for the entire segment.
 Those who arrive late, depart early, or are absent for any portion of the segment WILL NOT receive credit for that program segment.

 Renew your membership for 2018 | Learn more at www.nysba.org/renew